qmlbook/qmlbook/docs/shaders/shaders.rst

 .. figure:: assets/openglpipeline.png
     :align: center

 The vertex shader receives vertex data and must assign it to the *gl_Position* at the end of the routine.
-In the next stage the vertexes are clipped, transformed and rasterized for pixel output.
+In the next stage, the vertexes are clipped, transformed and rasterized for pixel output.
 From there the fragments (pixels) arrive in the fragment shader and can further be manipulated and the resulting color needs to be assigned to *gl_FragColor*.
-The vertex shader is called for each corner point of your polygon (vertex = point in 3D) and is responsible of any 3D manipulation of these points.
+The vertex shader is called for each corner point of your polygon (vertex = point in 3D) and is responsible for any 3D manipulation of these points.
 The fragment (fragment = pixel) shader is called for each pixel and determines the color of that pixel.

 Shader Elements
 ---------------

 .. issues:: ch09

-For programing shaders Qt Quick provides two elements.
+For programming shaders, Qt Quick provides two elements.
 The ShaderEffectSource and the ShaderEffect.
 The shader effect applies custom shaders and the shader effect source renders a QML item into a texture and renders it.
-As shader effect can apply a custom shaders to it's rectangular shape and can use sources for the shader operation.
+As shader effect can apply custom shaders to its rectangular shape and can use sources for the shader operation.
 A source can be an image, which is used as a texture or a shader effect source.

 The default shader uses the source and renders it unmodified.